-egumes are among the three largest families of If flowering plants.
-The flowering plants are of greatest importance to agriculture world belonged to the orders Gramineae (cereals and grasses) and Leguminosae (legumes or the bean family).
+egumes are among the three largest families of flowering plants.
+The flowering plants of greatest importance to world agriculture belong to the orders Gramineae (cereals and grasses) and Leguminosae (legumes or the bean family).
 The Leguminosae consist of about 750 genera and 19,000 species of herbs, shrubs, trees, and climbers.
 This large family is divided into three subfamilies-the Mimosoideae, Caesalpinoideae, and Papilionoideae.
 Tamarindus indica L. is a multipurpose tropical fruit tree used primarily for its fruits, which are eaten fresh or processed, used as a seasoning or spice, or the fruits and seeds are processed for non-food uses.
-The species has a wide geographical distribution in the subtropics and semi-arid tropics and is cultivated in numerous regions.
-Cassia nodosa Roxb. is used as a traditional laxative throughout, bark and seeds are also used as antipyretics.
+The species has a wide geographical distribution in the subtropics and semiarid tropics and is cultivated in numerous regions.
+Cassia nodosa Roxb is used a traditional laxative throughout, bark and seeds are also used as antipyretics.
 However, it was noted that emesis may be observed.
-Tannin or dyestuff.
-The bark has been used for tanning leather, but the amount of tannin is comparatively low.
+Tannin or dyestuff: The bark has been used for tanning leather, but the amount of tannin is comparatively low.
 The wood is used for general construction, furniture and cabinet making.

-Arbuscular mycorrhiza (AM) Fungi are
+Arbuscular mycorrhiza (AM) Fungi are geographically ubiquitous and occur over a broad